 The Gut Microbiome & Good Digestive Health

-Microbiome is a word more and more people are becoming familiar with and in case you haven’t heard it before, it is the collective colonies of bacteria living in our digestive tracts.
+Microbiome is a word more and more people are becoming familiar with in understanding the role it has on our gut and overall health.
+If you haven’t heard this term before, microbiome refers to the collective colonies of bacteria living in our digestive tracts.
 Good bacteria guard the integrity of the delicate mucous membranes and not so good bacteria can wreak all kinds of havoc.

-Bloating, diarrhea, indigestion and food intolerances can all be caused by an imbalance between the good and bad bacteria communities.
+Bloating, diarrhoea, indigestion and food intolerances can all be caused by an imbalance between the good and bad bacteria communities.
 Ever have brain fog?
-Could be the result of an overload of the bad guys!
+It could be the result of an overload of the bad guys!

 How does this happen and how can you protect yourself?